lelocin/wings/README.md

 ## Features

-- Add new artists, venues, past events, and math score entries
+- INSERT new artists, venues, past events, and math score entries
-- View all items in each of the four tables
+- VIEW all items in each of the four tables
-- Update information in an existing entry to one of the four tables
+- UPDATE information in an existing entry to one of the four tables
-- Delete entries from the database
+- DELETE entries from the database

 ## Prerequisites